How to Get Zip Code from Latitude and Longitude

 FAQ

-How can I get a ZIP code from latitude and longitude?
+How do I get the address from latitude and longitude?

 Why was my answer discarded when asking about ZIP codes from latitude and longitude?